EKS vs. ECS: orchestrating containers on AWS

 Usually, a load balancer is as the entry point into your AWS infrastructure.
 Both EKS and ECS offer integrations with Elastic Load Balancing (ELB).

 On the one hand, Kubernetes - and therefore EKS - offers an integration with the Classic Load Balancer.
+Support for the Application Load Balancer and Network Load Balancer are available as beta releases.
 When creating a service Kubernetes does also create or configure a Classic Load Balancer for you.